-The majority of people are used to a diet that’s mostly comprised of carbs followed by smaller portions of protein and an even smaller percentage of fat.
+Most people are used to a diet that includes most of the carbs, followed by smaller protein segments and an even lower fat percentage.
 However, when you get on a ketogenic diet, you’ll be turning the tables on your diet and doing the total opposite.

-80 to 90 percent of your daily calories will come from fat, and the remaining 10 percent will be from protein with a miniscule portion of carbs, if any.
+80 to 90 percent of your daily calories will come from fat, and the remaining 10 percent will be from protein with a minuscule portion of carbs if any.
 This is something that will come as a shock to most people.
 The body is just not used to the diet.

 Here are some of the keto flu symptoms you may experience while trying to make the change: